devgru-club/MRH_Satellite_DEVGRU/README.md

+``
+Disclaimer: Mr. H gave permission to do this on his workshop page.
+Being a nice guy, he deserves every second of the respect that is about to be given.
+I will be helping his work move along in the coming months.
+This is quite literally my favorite mod.
+Especially since we operate as NAVY Seals @ https://devgru.club/site ``

 ### COMING SOON: MORE INFORMATION REGARDING THE MODIFICATIONS
 ### FOR NOW, ENJOY SOME COPYPASTA OF THE STEAM WORKSHOP DESCRIPTION
 Description